 Word Ribbon Mapping Workbook

 In addition to user interface changes, Microsoft Office 2007 includes significant changes to file formats and printing.
 The default formats when saving files in an Office 2007 application (.docx, .xlsx, .pptx) cannot be opened by earlier versions of Office.
 For example, a Word 2007 file with an extension docx cannot be automatically opened by Word 2003, Word XP or Word 2000.

 TIP: If you are using Office 2007, you can save your files in the familiar 2003 format (.doc, .xls, .ppt); this ensures that others who have not upgraded will still be able to read and use your files.

 TIP: If you are using Office 2003/XP, you can install the compatibility pack from Microsoft that will allow you to open, edit, and save your work in the new Office 2007 file formats.

-To request an upgrade for a departmental electronic classroom please call the Help Desk (401) 825-1112.
+To request an upgrade for a departmental electronic classroom please call the Service Desk (401) 825-1112.